-When you are travelling through Japan you have to sleep in a ryokan at least once!!
-I did it twice; in Takayama and Hakone.
-Both of the places are known as hot springs resorts.
+When you are traveling through Japan you have to sleep in a ryokan at least once!!
+I did it a couple of times; in Takayama, Hakone, Omachi, Beppu and Lake Kawaguchi.
+Most of the places are known as hot springs resorts.
 But you can find those hotels everywhere.
-Some are more affordable than the other but prepare that it is a little bit more pricey option.
+Some are more affordable than others but prepare that it is a little bit more pricey option.

 Before you enter your room take off the slippers.
-Usually when you open the doors, there is small step leading to the room.
+Usually, when you open the doors, there is a small step leading to the room.
 Leave the slippers there.
-If you need to use bathroom you will find a special pair of slippers when you open the door.
+If you need to use the bathroom you will find a special pair of slippers when you open the door.

-Either someone will help you and show how to wear it or google it 🙂 (Short guide how to wear yukata <- click)
+Either someone will help you and show you how to wear it or you can google it 🙂 (Short guide how to wear yukata <- click)

 In most of the ryokans, you will have dinner and breakfast included in the price.
-Usually, dinner is brought to your room, while for breakfast you go to a common area.
-For breakfast, there was a choice between a Japanese one and a western-style one.
-But then again you are in Japan, so no reason not to try japanese cuisine:D
+Quite often, dinner is brought to your room, while for breakfast you go to a common area.
+In many places, you can choose between a Japanese breakfast and a western-style one.
+But then again you are in Japan, so no reason not to try Japanese cuisine:D

 In my ryokans, they didn’t really speak English well, so I have no idea what I ate, but it was good, so it doesn’t really matter:D In Hakone the lady somehow explained to me with her hands that I should call reception when I am done with my dinner, and they will bring me a dessert.
 So I called them and with half-broken Japanese said “sakura desserto onegai shimasu” which means “sakura dessert, please!”.
 And they understood me!!
 Best dessert ever!
 So that was quite a fun experience 🙂